Industry · Players

 During his career, Skelly has managed more than 5 million square feet of office and event space and worked with clients such as T. Rowe Price, The Urban Institute, International Finance Corporation and D.C.
 United at Audi Field.

-“Chris’ in-depth knowledge of property management in the D.C. metro and Baltimore area combined with his experience in managing buildings make him a perfect fit for our team,” Hamilton said.
+“Chris’ in-depth knowledge of property management in the D.C. metro and Baltimore area combined with his experience in managing buildings make him a perfect fit for our team,” Hamilton said in a statement.
 “He also represents our core values of nice, smart, honest and passionate with his involvement in the real estate community.”

 From a property management perspective, Skelly sees the trend of increased building occupancy continuing in the area.